sg-crest A Singapore Government Agency Website

 Parties will be granted a divorce only if the court finds that their marriage has irretrievably broken down.

-If you intend to file the divorce application, you must show the court that you are relying on one or more of these facts to prove that your marriage has irretrievably broken down.
+If you intend to file a matrimonial application for divorce, you must show the court that you are relying on one or more of these facts to prove that your marriage has irretrievably broken down.

 Legal facts